nunziatodamino/nunziatodamino.github.io/content/Zettelkasten/Master's degree/Solid State Physics/Electron dynamics/Electron-electron scattering in solids.md

 This estimation is wrong, specifically is an overestimation.
 Suppose to have to electron with initial momenta $\bar{k}_1$ and $\bar{k}_2$ that interacts and then have final momenta $\bar{k}'_1$ and $\bar{k}'_2$.
 The final states must be free in order to be occupied.
-Then , if we consider the [[Fermi-Dirac statistics]] at $T \neq 0$ the only free states are the one with energy $E=E_F \pm k_BT$.
+Then , if we consider the [[Projects/Equilibrium Statistical Mechanics/Miscellanea/Fermi-Dirac statistics]] at $T \neq 0$ the only free states are the one with energy $E=E_F \pm k_BT$.
 Moreover also the initial states must have this energy, because of momentum conservation.
 So we must correct $n$ with the fraction of the electrons available to the scattering process, namely $n \to n \frac{T}{T_F}$.
 We then obtain: